plisker/speaker-saver/README.md

 ## Health Monitoring

-SpeakerSaver logs its health status to `health.log` and makes this information available through an HTTP endpoint exposed by the Flask server.
-You can monitor the system’s health by visiting the `/health` endpoint provided by the Flask server and a simple log in the `/logs` endpoint.
+SpeakerSaver logs its health status to `health.log` and makes this information available through an HTTP endpoint exposed by the Quart server.
+You can monitor the system’s health by visiting the `/health` endpoint provided by the Quart server and a simple log in the `/logs` endpoint.

+You can control the speakers and view the state of the system at the root `/` endpoint.

 ## Port Forwarding